|Home » Learning Curve » Red Hat Diaries

 Södermalm's the old Stockholm trash heap.
-That's where the good citizens of Stockholm used to dump their refuse in the old old days.
+That's where the good citizens of Stockholm used to dump their rubbish in the old old days.

 Then it was turned into (extremely) cheap working class accommodations.
 And lately has become the Rive Gauche of the city.
 A lot of very small flats with extremely thin walls (put your loudspeakers on books to dampen the sound) where renovation has taken over even as prices have gone ballistic.
 The son of Sweden's national bard Evert Taube had a flat here.
 Most of the artsy crowd either want to move here or are here already.

 A kräftskiva - this is the official day.
 15 August actually - but who's counting?

 There isn't much food to eat at a kräftskiva.
 That's where a lot of visitors and tourists go wrong (and hungry).
 There's usually party hats, streamers hanging from the ceiling, a lot of crayfish, a toaster, lots of sliced bread, knäckebröd, big rounds of cheese with cheese slicers, boats of butter or margarine, lots of beer, vodka, lots more beer, lots more vodka.

 Yet the sparse testimony about that unlucky weekend of Friday the 13th says no one at Tjurbergsgatan 36 was under the influence - at least at the time of the alleged transgressions.

 And then we come to the event itself - or initially two of them.
 Where in both cases there was no fear, no threat of violence, no coercion - and yet there was supposedly rape.